yxuco/flogo-enterprise-app/marble-client/README.md

 make run
 ```

-The step for `create` may take a few minutes because it analyzes and fetches Go dependencies using `dep`, which is slow.
+The step for `create` may take a few minutes because it uses `dep` to analyze and fetch Go dependencies, and `dep` is slow.
 This issue will be resolved in a future Flogo release when `dep` is replaced by `Go modules`.
 Sometimes, `dep` may fail on the first try, in which case, you may manually execute the `dep` one more time, i.e.,
 ```
 cd marble_client/src/marble_client
 dep ensure -v -update